Day 1 - Arrive Fatima

-This morning we will check out of our hotel and depart to the village of Lumiar, situated on the outskirts of Lisbon.
-We will celebrate the closing Mass of our pilgrimage in the parish church of St. John the Baptist, home to a precious relic of St. Brigid which has been carefully preserved for centuries.
-After time for private prayer, we will drive to Lisbon airport for our return flight to Dublin.
+We will have the morning at leisure and have free time for lunch.
+In the afternoon we will depart to the village of Lumiar, situated on the outskirts of Lisbon.
+We will visit the Church of St. John the Baptist, home to a precious relic of St. Brigid which has been carefully preserved for centuries.
+We will venerate the precious relic and afterwards drive to Lisbon for our return flight to Dublin.

 *It is our intention to follow the itinerary as outlined above, however due to many factors like local holidays, traffic or weather conditions it may be necessary to make changes to the order of events or even the cancelation of certain events.